programminghoch10/MobileIconChanger/README.md

     - Long press on `MobileIconChanger`
     - Select `Module settings`
 - Route 2:
-    - Go into device settings
-    - Click on apps
-    - Somehow tell the device to show all apps
-    - Select `MobileIconChanger`
+    - Find your way into the App-Info screen of `MobileIconChanger`
-    - On the bottom, click on `Advanced`
     - Click on `Additional settings in the app`
 - Route 3:
     - Open up an ADB shell